scicore-unibas-ch/ansible-role-benji-backup/README.md

 This role assumes docker daemon is already installed in the destination host.

 You also need the ansible collection `community.docker.docker_compose`.
-You can install it with `ansible-galaxy collection install community.docker`)
+This collection is probably already available in your system if you have installed ansible but you can also install it with `ansible-galaxy collection install community.docker`)

 # Some examples